AdSegura/node-laravel-encryptor/README.md

 # node-laravel-encryptor

-NodeJS version of Laravel's 5.8 (and probably older versions) Encrypter Class [Illuminate/Encryption/Encrypter.php](https://github.com/laravel/framework/blob/ad18538cd39a139d7aeee16c13062c8a4347141d/src/Illuminate/Encryption/Encrypter.php)
+NodeJS version of Laravel's Encrypter Class, tested 5.4.30 to 6.0 [Illuminate/Encryption/Encrypter.php](https://github.com/laravel/framework/blob/ad18538cd39a139d7aeee16c13062c8a4347141d/src/Illuminate/Encryption/Encrypter.php)

 With this module you can create the encrypted payload for a cookie from Node Js